 \section{Conclusion}

 The phenomenal success of ChatGPT has spurred the rapid advancement of LLMs.
-Given the impressive performance of LLMs on a variety of NLP tasks, some researchers believe that they can be viewed as a type of implicit parameterized knowledge base and can replace KGs.
-However, LLMs still fall short in recalling and correctly using factual knowledge while generating knowledge-gounded text.
+Given the impressive performance of LLMs on a variety of NLP tasks, some researchers wonder if they can be viewed as a type of parameterized knowledge base and replace KGs.
+However, LLMs still fall short in recalling and correctly using factual knowledge while generating knowledge-grounded text.
 In order to clarify the value of KGs in the era of LLMs, a comprehensive survey on KGPLMs was conducted in this paper.
-We began by examining the evolution of PLMs and the motivation for incorporating KGs into PLMs.
+We began by examining the background of PLMs and the motivation for incorporating KGs into PLMs.
 Next, we categorized existing KGPLMs into three categories and provided details about each category.
 We also reviewed the applications of KGPLMs.
 After that, we analyzed whether PLMs and recent LLMs can replace KGs based on existing studies.
 In the end, we proposed enhancing LLMs with KGs to conduct fact-aware language modeling for improving their learning of factual knowledge.
-This paper addresses three questions: (1) What's the value of KGs in the era of LLMs?
+This paper addresses three questions: (1) What is the value of KGs in the era of LLMs?
 (2) How to incorporate KGs into LLMs to improve their performance?
-(3) What do we need to do for future development of KGLLM?
-We hope this work will stimulate additional research advancements in the area of LLMs and KGs.
+(3) What do we need to do for the future development of KGLLM?
+We hope this work will stimulate additional research advancements in LLM and KG.